MECA-SNAKE/flipper-snake/README.md

 * Battery supply voltage: 7.4V
 * Voltage supply of the PCA9685 board's circuit: 5V

+Here, since we don't use the PCA9685 to power the servos, but only control them, we don't need to use the V+ port of the board which is designed for this stuff.
+With that, we can only power the board's circuit by the VCC port which requires 5V as we said.
 Since the battery provides 7.4V, we used a DC-to-DC converter to change the output voltage of the battery to 5.5V which was enough for powering the servos and not too much to power the microcontroller and the board's controller circuit.

-Yes it's only the circuit of the board that we care about because
+#### 3. Place for the electonics
 A big challenge for us in this project was to minimize the number and the size of electronic components, especially because the snake doesn't have much surface area available for inserting components.
-In addition to this,
+After some time of thinking, we end up with the idea of putting everything inside and above the head of the snake.
+It's a good choice since all the electonics are in one place and so it's centralized.
+And even if someone can say that they will be too much cables near the head, we thought it would be better than having some cables going to the tail, other to the head.

 ### Cable Management